tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 (6) done:
 ```

 Line (1) to (3) implement the filters.
-They are almost the same as before, with a slightly different condition for the check due to a memory optimization.
+They are almost the same as before, with a slightly different condition for the last filter due to an optimization.

 Without the filters, there were some regressions compared to the original write barrier with the filters; the filters also decrease the number of cards that have not been scanned during the garbage collection pause, and the number of cards to be re-examined, so they were kept for now.

-Line (5) actually marks the card with a "Dirty" color value.
+Finall, line (5) actually marks the card with a "Dirty" color value.

 The original card marking paper uses two different values for card table entries, i.e. colors: "Marked" and "Unmarked", or typically named "Dirty" and "Clean" in the Hotspot VM.
 In total G1 uses five colors which store some additional information about the corresponding heap area: